 Starting as low as $5 for five days of service, Airvoice is a highly flexible MVNO.
 With Airvoice, you can pay as you go or buy a month of service, with high-speed LTE service in data packages that fit pretty much any user's needs.

 With unlimited service coming in at $63 with autopay for 30 days of service, it's not the best value for heavy users, but thanks to the wide array of plans, there's something that will work for everyone on this carrier.

-These prices are a bargain, but it's worth keeping in mind that this carrier makes use of both Sprint and AT&T and will likely default to a Sprint connection if available.
-Still, if you are covered by Altice's service, it can be a good way to save some money on phone service.
+These prices are a decent deal, and it's worth keeping in mind that this carrier makes use of both the former Sprint (now T-Mobile) and AT&T network.
+If you are covered by Altice's service, it can be a good way to save some money on phone service.

 Black Wireless is an MVNO that simply aims to save you money.
 It offers unlimited monthly data plans, which give you an allotment of 4G LTE data, and then you get unlimited data at 2G speeds with some plans.

 $15/month gets you 200 minutes or texts (or a combination of both), 200 international minutes with calling to landlines in a wide range of countries, and 500MB of 4G LTE data, with unlimited 2G data at 128Kbps.

 $30/month gets you 10GB of 4G LTE with unlimited 2G data, unlimited talk, and text, and unlimited international calling.
 All of these plans are also available at a discount if you buy six or twelve months at once.

 Boom Mobile operates on three different networks.
 For AT&T service, you'll want to stick with the Boom Blue network.